wilkie/blog/posts/reuleaux-selectors.md

 Contrary to unfortunately popular belief, gender is not chosen from a binary as though it were conjured at the whim of a coin-toss.
 Gender is different for just about every individual and as infinite as our collective imaginations can bear.

+In this post, we describe a new form of gender selection interface (the [code](https://github.com/wilkie/blog/blob/master/public/javascript/reuleaux-selectors/reuleaux-selectors.js) is open and in need of refactoring).
+It is worth noting this disclaimer: we are not trying to develop the perfect representation.
+For decades, the computer science community has not explored new approaches to this problem, and thus for decades people have been excluded based on not being able to fully reflect themselves.
+There are a few reasons why&mdash; particularly computer science's predilection toward metrics and peer-review which hurt divisive, intentionally vague, or exploratory work.
+Yet this is exactly meant to be a provocative push to get people, including UI/UX researchers, invigorated about this problem.
+We should ultimately be collaborating on a better solution.

+For now, though, if you ask for gender, reconsider asking.
+If that fails, consider asking for pronouns instead.
+If you still can't say no, use a text field.

 ## What is gender?

 In order to describe a method of how to represent gender and allow an individual to select a gender identity, we first will explore the variety of gender we tend to describe, and the variety of gender that exists.
-Many people may be surprised at the depth of gender that exists.
-It is perfectly acceptable to be unaware, but as we build social spaces, we should certainly make an attempt to empathize.
+Many people will be surprised at the amazing rainbow-like diversity of gender that the universe contains.
+It is perfectly acceptable to be unaware, but as we build social spaces and as we interact with a diversity of people, we should certainly make an attempt to empathize.

 ### Gender binary